 where

-It can be noted that using the parametric expressions for V and R from Eq.(\ref{eq:rot-matrix}), the analytical expressions for $M_1, M_2$, and $M_3$ now become a function of the mixing angles, CPV phases and active neutrino masses.
-This in turn provides a platform where the impact of these observable can be explored on the effective mass of $0\nu \beta \beta$ decay process.
+It can be observed that, using the parametric expressions for V and R from Eq.(\ref{eq:rot-matrix}), the analytical expressions for $M_1, M_2$, and $M_3$ now become a function of the mixing angles, CPV phases, and active neutrino masses.
+This in turn provides a platform where the impact of these observables can be explored on the effective mass of the $0\nu \beta \beta$ decay process.

-\section{Neutrinoless Double Beta Decay}
+\section{Neutrinoless double beta decay}

-It is a second order weak process which corresponds to the transition from a nucleus $(A, Z)$ to its isobar $(A, Z+2)$ with the emission of two electrons; $(A,Z) \rightarrow (A,Z+2) + 2e^-$.
+Neutrinoless double beta decay is a second - order weak process which corresponds to the transition from a nucleus $(A, Z)$ to its isobar $(A, Z+2)$ with the emission of two electrons, $(A,Z) \rightarrow (A,Z+2) + 2e^-$.
 If observed, it will confirm the Majorana nature of neutrinos and lepton number violation.
-In the framework of SM, the $0\nu\beta\beta$ decay is forbidden while allowed in BSM scenarios.
+In the SM framework, the $0\nu\beta\beta$ decay is forbidden, while it is allowed in BSM scenarios.

-\subsection{Standard three neutrino framework}
+\subsection{Standard three - neutrino framework}

-Assuming the decay process to be mediated by light Majorana neutrinos, the inverse half-life period $[t^{0\nu\beta\beta}_{1/2}]^{-1}$ of the decay process can be calculated with \cite{Brofferio:2019yoc, Rodejohann:2011mu, DellOro:2016tmg}
+Assuming the decay process to be mediated by light Majorana neutrinos, the inverse half-life period $[t^{0\nu\beta\beta}_{1/2}]^{-1}$ of the decay process can be calculated with \cite{Brofferio:2019yoc, Rodejohann:2011mu, DellOro:2016tmg, Belley:2023btr}

-where $G^{0\nu\beta\beta}$ is the phase space factor, $m_e$ is the mass of electron, $M^{0\nu\beta\beta}$ is the nuclear matrix element and $\lvert m_{ee} \lvert$ is the effective neutrino mass that ascertain the absolute neutrino mass scale and mass hierarchy.
-In the context of three generation of neutrinos, the effective mass is given by (see e.g.,\cite{Elliott:2002xe, Penedo:2018kpc, Dolinski:2019nrj}):
+where $G^{0\nu\beta\beta}$ is the phase space factor, $m_e$ is the mass of electron, $M^{0\nu\beta\beta}$ is the nuclear matrix element, and $\lvert m_{ee} \lvert$ is the effective neutrino mass that indicate the absolute neutrino mass scale and mass hierarchy.
+In the context of three generation of neutrinos, the effective mass is given by (see e.g.,\cite{Elliott:2002xe, Penedo:2018kpc, Dolinski:2019nrj})

-Here the sum runs over masses of the three active neutrinos, $m_j$ and the elements of the active neutrino mixing matrix $U_{ej}$, where $U$ is Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix.
-In the standard parametrization it is given as
+Here, the sum runs over masses of the three active neutrinos, $m_j$, and the elements of the active neutrino mixing matrix $U_{ej}$, where $U$ is a Pontecorvo–Maki–Nakagawa–Sakata (PMNS) matrix.
+In the standard parameterization, it is given as